Maui judge's ruling bars insurers from going after defendants who agreed to $4B wildfire settlement

 Insurer lawyers argued in court filings that what they called the rush to push through a settlement deprives the insurers of their due process.

-The insurance industry has been unfairly demonized while those responsible for the fires won’t be held accountable, Vincent Raboteau, an attorney representing the insurers, told the judge.
+The insurance industry has been unfairly villainized as outsiders taking resources from the community while those responsible for the fires won’t be held accountable, Vincent Raboteau, an attorney representing the insurers, told the judge.

 After the hearing, Raboteau declined to comment on Cahill’s ruling and wouldn’t say whether they plan to seek review of Cahill’s ruling by the Hawaii Supreme Court.

+“We humbly ask the mainland subrogation attorneys to accept what Judge Cahill has made clear, which is no one should stand in the way of our people’s full recovery,” Gov. Josh Green said in a statement Tuesday night.
+“The world has changed as a result of climate forces, and we need to work together – states, insurers, attorneys – to create better ways for people to settle differences so they can address risks and recover when necessary.”

-Jake Lowenthal, an attorney selected as one of four liaisons for the coordination of the plaintiffs’ lawsuits, said they are heartened by Cahill’s ruling.
+Jake Lowenthal, another liaison attorney for the plaintiffs, said they are heartened by Cahill’s ruling.

 “This is going to be a critical part in reaching a final resolution of everyone’s claims as well as resolving the insurance companies’ potential rights of reimbursement,” he said.